wdi-sg/activerecord-intro/readme.md

 - *Official* wikipedia definition.
 A programming technique for converting data between incompatible type systems in object-oriented programming languages.

 We need a way to encapsulate our databases into objects so that we can talk to our server.
 ORM's serve that purpose.
 Remember those tables we created in SQL?
-Well, its an object represented on our server now.
+Well, it's an object represented on our server now.
 That's what ORM's do.

 More concretely ORM's:
 - *'Map'* (translate) objects to rows in our DB (and vice versa)